 It’s also possible to walk from the school, along the reservoir and on to Fleurfields Vineyard.
 The path leads from The Sourdough School, along the dam, up to Pitsford Sailing Club and then turns left up the hill.
 It’s about 1.2 miles from the school to the vineyard.
 A pleasant 30 minute walk with an interesting visit at the end.

 Rutland Cycling at Pitsford Water: Brixworth Country Park, Northampton Road, Northampton NN6 9DG.
 Phone: 01604 881 777

 The Willow Tree café: Brixworth Country Park, A508, Northampton NN6 9DG.
 Phone 01604 889343

-We recommend that you walk to the reservoir… it’s a lovely 6 or 7 minute walk to the water and less than a mile to the cycle hire shop and café.
+We walk to the resevoir as we gather any seasonal ingredients to create our botanical blends and we recommend that you take some time to walk there during your fres time.
+It’s a lovely 6 or 7 minute walk to the water and less than a mile to the cycle hire shop and café.
 But if you’d really prefer to start your walk when you get there there are a number of local taxi companies: